 One surprising question that’s come up lately: Are oats good or bad for you?

 Answer: Good.
-Real good.
+Very good.
 Especially if you’re eating the right kind.

-Oats pack a powerful dose of both macronutrients (protein and fiber) and micronutrients (vitamins and minerals).
-Old-fashioned oats and steel cut oats are preferable to instant oats.
+Oats pack a powerful dose of both macronutrients (protein and fiber) and micronutrients (vitamins, minerals, and phytonutrients).
+However, old-fashioned oats and steel cut oats are preferable to instant oats.
 Why is that?

-Instant or quick oats have been processed so that they cook faster.
+Instant or quick oats have been processed so they cook faster.
 While this may seem convenient for someone with a busy lifestyle, quick oats have undesirable attributes.
 The processing that helps these oats cook quickly also causes our bodies to digest them faster, which leads to a sudden spike in blood sugar as the oats get digested all at once.
 This isn’t optimal.
-Old fashioned oats are broken down slower by our bodies, leading to a stable release of sugar that is better for sustaining energy.
+Old fashioned and steel cut oats break down slowly in our bodies, leading to a stable release of sugar that is better for sustaining energy.

 Oatmeal Serving Suggestions